Not everyone likes Outlook's new blue icon. They want the yellow icon back.

 Good news!
 You can change the icon used in the Outlook shortcut on your desktop or in the Taskbar.
 You can revert to the Outlook 2010 icon or use a yellow version of Outlook 2013 icon.
 If you don't like these icons, you can use any icon you want.

-Note: this method won't change the icon on the Windows 8 start screen.
-However, you can pin the the yellow icon to the Start screen, as well as to the Taskbar.
+Note: this method won't change the icon on the Windows start screen.
+However, you can pin the yellow icon to the Start screen, as well as to the Taskbar.

 All users: when Outlook is open, the open icon may be blue *unless* you configured the taskbar Properties to "combine".
 If you use "Always combine, hide labels", the icon is always yellow, otherwise, it's yellow when combined.
-Outlook 2013 RT users: it's my experience that the Start screen doesn't pick up the changed icon if you pin it to Start.
+Pinning to the Start screen may use the blue icon.

 Download my yellow icon files (contains both the older Outlook 2010 icon and my yellow Outlook 2013 icon) or locate the icon file you want to use.
 If you use my icon files, I recommend placing them in a folder where you won't forget what they are used for and accidentally delete them.
 I placed my icon file in the Office directory at C:\Program Files\Microsoft Office.